Gubna-Tech/RuneScape/README.md

   <a href="https://www.autohotkey.com/download/1.1/AutoHotkey_1.1.37.02_setup.exe">AutoHotkey v1.1.37.02 Download</a>
 </p>

-## Free Open Source Software

-This software is distributed as Free Open Source Software (FOSS), which means it is available for use, modification, and distribution under an open-source license.
-As a FOSS project, this software will never require a one-time purchase fee or impose any monthly subscription costs.
-You are free to use and modify the software according to the terms of the applicable license.

 # Notice: Scripts Designed for RuneScape3 Evolution of Combat (EoC)

 *The primary purpose of the Gubna's Script Support Discord Server is to share updates and provide information about recent developments, distinct from the usage of GitHub for the same purpose.*